stevenolee/cs225/mp7/data/solee2-lebronPoster.md

-Steve decides he can ask Lebron for advice.
-Oh yeah, Steve does not have Lebron's phone number.
+Steve decides he can ask LeBron for advice.
+Oh yeah, Steve does not have LeBron's phone number.